openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 # Action Template Interpreter

-A human language interpreter implementation powered by OpenNLP.
+This interpreter does nothing on his own.
-This is an attempt to provide you with a template system to match text commands to specific items and read its state or send command to them.
+It provides you with a template system to match text commands to items and read its states or send commands to them.
-For doing this the interpreter takes advantage of some nlp techniques.

-The (Apache OpenNLP)[https://opennlp.apache.org] library is a machine learning based toolkit for the processing of natural language text.
+When reading from an item you can transform its state to a human-readable text and template it into your defined response.

+When writing to an item you can extract parts of the text and transform those in a valid item command.

 This human language interpreter aims to have no language dependency as it does nothing out of the box, please report any incompatibility with your language.

-You can find models provided by OpenNLP for some languages [here](https://opennlp.apache.org/models.html) and [here](http://opennlp.sourceforge.net/models-1.5/).
-Those are not required, as you can use the build-in white space or simple tokenizers (from OpenNLP),they are just required to use the match by lemmas and the optional language tag functionalities.

-There are some examples at the end that you can review if you want a general idea of what can be done.
+Be encourage to read the examples at the end to get a general idea of what can be done.

-## NLP Terminology

-I will briefly explain some terms that will be used:

-* Tokenize: first step of the recognition is to split the text, each of these parts is called token.
-* Named Entity Recognition (NER): is the process of finding a subset of tokens on the input.
-* Part Of Speech (POS) tagging: categorizing tokens in a text, depending on the definition of the token and its context.
-* Lemmatize: is the process of getting a generic representation of the tokens, each of it is called lemma.
-(Example of one token to lemma conversion: 'is' -> 'be').

 ## Action Template Target: